Skip to main content

 This facility comprises a water supply pipe, a quartz test section (110, 180 or 290 mm diameter) in which the debris bed is placed, together with its instrumentation, and a steam relief pipe.
 It is used to conduct refl ooding tests by means of injecting water onto a bed of metal particles heated by induction.
 The instrumentation measures the different temperatures and pressures in the debris bed, the fl ow of injected water and the fl ow of generated steam.

-• SIMECO
+• QUEOS

 Storage of Thermal REactor Safety Analysis Data